sourcey/pacm/README.md

 **Licence**: LGPL
 **Dependencies**: [LibSourcey (base, uv, net, json, crypto, archo, http)](http://sourcey.com/libsourcey)

-Pacm is your solution for a simple front-end package manager that can be easily embedded and redistributed with native C++ applications.
+Pacm is your solution for a simple C++ package manager that can be embedded and redistributed with native applications.
 Pacm is designed to make short work of the following tasks:

 * Auto-Updates
+* Front-end Package Management
 * Version Constrained Package Management
 * Dependency Management
 * Remote Plugin Management

-The Pacm API should a familiar territory if you're familiar with Ruby's `rubygems` and NodeJS's `npm`.
+Pacm should be familiar territory if you've ever used `rubygems` in Ruby, or `npm` in NodeJS.
 Basically, a [package list](#client-server-protocol) is downloaded from the server in JSON format, and the client then [issues commands](#supported-commands) to manage packages installed on the local system.
-You can work with the API one of two ways; you can [embed Pacm](#embedding-pacm) by including and compiling the source into your application; or you can just call the [redistributable Pacm binary](#redistributable-command-line-tool) directly.
+You can work with the API one of two ways; by [embedding Pacm](#embedding-pacm) and compiling it with your application; or by redistributing it with your application and calling the [Pacm command line tool](#redistributable-command-line-tool) directly.

 The Pacm code base is kept small and readable thanks to LibSourcey, which abstracts and handles complex cross-platform tasks such as networking, filesystem and cryptography.
 LibSourcey is built on to of `libuv`, NodeJS's super fast networking layer, and provides a modern C++ interface for the native Pacm API.

 There are a lot of open source [package managers](http://en.wikipedia.org/wiki/List_of_software_package_management_systems) out there, but there has been great need of a simple embeddable package manager in C++ for some time.
-We built Pacm for this reason, and we're pleased to contribute it to the open source community.
+For this reason we built Pacm, and we're pleased to contribute it to the open source community.

 ## Embedding Pacm

-Pacm is written in simple, readable C++11 code, so if you have some basic coding nouse then you'll be all over it like Barry White on a waterbed full of hamburgers.
+Pacm is written in simple and readable C++11 code, so if you have some basic coding nouse then you'll be all over it like Barry White on a waterbed covered in hamburgers.

 The example below shows how to use the C++ API to query, list, install and uninstall packages: